CrowdWare/shift/readme.md

 So a softwaredeveloper in Norway will get 60 ml of LMC every hour and so does a hairdresser in India.
 Just fair ins'nt it.

-# Hiring Developer, Tester, Promoter, Designer
+# Hiring Developer, Tester, Promoter, Designer and Influencer
-If you are a developer, tester, promoter, designer and want to be part of the team and you are willing to accept LMC let me know.
+If you are a developer, tester, promoter, designer and influencer and want to be part of the team and you are willing to accept LMC let me know.
 You will earn 60 l LMC per hour.
 - We are using Kotlin and Compose for the app.
 - Python and Flask for the WebService.